enzo-project/enzo-e/doc/source/tests/gravity.rst

 The basic setup for this test is to initialize a 1D stable Jeans wave in a 3D box that is inclined with respect all 3 Cartesian axes.
-Enzo-E writes the initial snapshot to disk, evolves the wave over a complete period, and writes then writes the final snapshot result to disk.
+Enzo-E writes the initial snapshot to disk, evolves the wave over a complete period, and then writes the final snapshot result to disk.
 Then the python script computes the :math:`L_1` error norm computed by comparing values in the initial and final snapshots (the analytic solution expects them to be identical) and compares it with a